Canon G3 X vs M5

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the M5 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the G3X relies on live view and the rear LCD for framing.
 That said, the G3X can be equipped with an optional viewfinder – the EVF-DC1.
 The table below summarizes some of the other core capabilities of the Canon G3 X and Canon M5 in connection with corresponding information for a sample of similar cameras.

 Concerning the storage of imaging data, both the G3X and the M5 write their files to SDXC cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G3 X and Canon EOS M5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.